davekelly63/TPLink_Control/README.md

 When the NodeMCU powers up, it checks this switch state, and if the switch is active the AP will be shown, otherwise the NodeMCU will connect to the stored wifi.

+Additionally a LED is connected to GPIO.13, which flashes while the NodeMCU is in the AP mode.

 To simplify operation, the bulb has a static address set in the router.
 Future enhancement will allow a scan of the network to locate bulbs attached.

 When the switch is pressed, the command to get the light status is sent out.